-In order to mitigate the construction-period impacts, NHDOT is investigating the provision of a pedestrian walkway under the bridge's north side which would serve to connect two recreational resources, the Hampton State Pier and Hampton Beach State Park.
-The walkway would extend north along the edge of the retaining walls on the east and west sides of the north approach in order to provide connections to the existing pedestrian infrastructure within Hampton Beach State Park and the Hampton State Pier.

-Under current conditions, there is no designed pedestrian crossing.
+NHDOT is proposing to provide a pedestrian walkway under the bridge's north side which would serve to connect two recreational resources, the Hampton State Pier and Hampton Beach State Park.
+The walkway would extend north along the edge of the retaining walls on the east and west sides of the north approach in order to provide connections to the existing pedestrian infrastructure within Hampton Beach State Park and the Hampton State Pier (see Figure 8).
+Under current conditions, there is no designated pedestrian crossing.
 However, pedestrians do cross NH Route 1A at this location in an undefined and uncontrolled manner creating a safety hazard.
 Where the new path emerges from under the bridge, the State Pier land would be filled and regraded creating a new slope that supports/protects the abutment and walkway, and a level area that could be used for viewing the Hampton Harbor Inlet to the south.